hyuse202/KUKU/README.md

 ## Thanks
 - Design is heavily inspired by [Kitsune](https://kitsunee.me) and [Kaguya](https://kaguya.app)
 - Info from [Anify](https://anify.tv) and [Consumet](https://consumet.org) (Anilist)
+## Contributing
+ We're looking to add more features to KUKU.
+You can see the this roadmap:

+  - [ ] Authentication using next/auth
+  - [ ] UI/UX
+  - [ ] Comment session
+  - [ ] Counting views
 <h3 align="center">Made with ❤️ and ⚖️ in Vietnam</h3>